MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/scaling-subscriptions.md

 Azure provides four levels of management scope: management groups, subscriptions, resource groups, and resources.
 Any access or policy applied at one level in the hierarchy is inherited by the levels below it.
 A resource owner or subscription owner can't alter an inherited policy.
 This limitation helps improve governance.

 > [!NOTE]
-> Note that tag inheritance is not currently available but will become available soon.
+> Note that tag inheritance is not currently supported, but will be available soon.

 By relying on this inheritance model, you can arrange the subscriptions in your hierarchy so that each subscription follows appropriate policies and security controls.